 Here are a few tips you can try at home to reduce the baby’s grunting.

-1. While nursing: Try some of these home remedies to prevent the baby from grunting while nursing.
+- While nursing: Try some of these home remedies to prevent the baby from grunting while nursing (16):

-1. Smaller meals: Another way to reduce the baby’s grunting is to give them smaller meals throughout the day to aid in digestion.
+- Smaller meals: Another way to reduce the baby’s grunting is to give them smaller meals throughout the day to aid in digestion (17).
 However, it is suggested to take the doctor’s advice before trying this.
-Also, try and keep the baby in an upright position for at least 30 minutes after feeding.
+Also, try and keep the baby in an upright position for at least 30 minutes after feeding (18).

-1. Regular winding: Winding after every meal can prevent baby grunting.
-It also aids the baby’s underdeveloped digestive system to cope with digestion.
+- Regular winding: Winding after every meal can prevent baby grunting.
+It also aids the baby’s underdeveloped digestive system to cope with digestion (19).

-1. The sleeping position of the baby: Tilt the baby’s cot so that it is at a 40° angle and adjust the mattress such that the baby’s head is at a slightly elevated position.
-The baby might take some time to get used to this sleeping position, but it will help to prevent grunting during sleep.
+- The sleeping position of the baby: Before making any changes to your baby’s sleeping position or trying techniques to address grunting, it is important for parents to consult a doctor.
+If advised, you can tilt the baby’s cot and adjust the mattress so that the baby’s head is slightly elevated.
+This may help alleviate grunting during sleep.
 Alternatively, if your baby is continuously grunting at night due to gas, you can try bicycle maneuvers with the legs to help them pass the gas.

 When To Be Concerned About Baby Grunting?